 Read more

-While the fall 2025 semester is coming to a close, there are still numerous exciting opportunities available for our River Hawks to explore with off-campus employers through Handshake.
-We asked our front desk student, Eli Stratton (with some help from …
+While the spring 2026 semester comes to a close at the end of the month, there are still numerous exciting opportunities available for our River Hawks to explore with off-campus employers through Handshake.

 By Victoria Barbeisch